Predestination in Calvinism

 Predestination is a doctrine in Calvinism dealing with the question of the control that God exercises over the world.
 In the words of the Westminster Confession of Faith, God "freely and unchangeably ordained whatsoever comes to pass."
-The second use of the word "predestination" applies this to the salvation, and refers to the belief that God appointed the eternal destiny of some to salvation by grace, while leaving the remainder to receive eternal damnation for all their sins, even their original sin.
+The second use of the word "predestination" applies this to salvation, and refers to the belief that God appointed the eternal destiny of some to salvation by grace, while leaving the remainder to receive eternal damnation for all their sins, even their original sin.
 The former is called "unconditional election", and the latter "reprobation".
-In Calvinism, some people are predestined and effectually called in due time (regenerated/born again) to faith by God, all others are reprobated.
+In Calvinism, some people are predestined and effectually called in due time (regenerated/born again) to faith by God while all others are reprobated.

 Calvinism places more emphasis on election compared to other branches of Christianity.

 Origins

 Predestination of the elect and non-elect was taught by the Jewish Essene sect, Gnosticism, and Manichaeism.
-In Christianity, the doctrine that God unilaterally predestines some persons to heaven and some to hell originated with Augustine of Hippo during the Pelagian controversy in 412 AD.
+In Christianity theology, the doctrine that God unilaterally predestines some persons to heaven and some to hell was first expressed by Augustine of Hippo during the Pelagian controversy in 412 AD.
 Pelagius and his followers taught that people are not born with original sin and can choose to be good or evil.
 The controversy caused Augustine to radically reinterpret the teachings of the apostle Paul, arguing that faith is a free gift from God rather than something humans can choose.
-Noting that not all will hear or respond to God's offered covenant, Augustine considered that "the more general care of God for the world becomes particularised in God’s care for the elect".
+Noting that not all will hear or respond to God's offered covenant, Augustine considered that "the more general care of God for the world becomes particularised in God's care for the elect".
 He explicitly defended God's justice in sending newborn and stillborn babies to hell if they died without baptism.